Gooi: Cultural and historical items of interest

-The public image of Het Gooi
+Public image

 For Dutch people, the Gooi area is synonymous with the broadcasting industry, the affluence of the area's inhabitants and high property values.
 "Gooi parking" is the casual parking of a high-priced automobile outside permitted places.
 The phrase "the Gooi mattress" is a reference to the perceived loose morals of the broadcasting industry.
 The English equivalent is probably the "casting couch".
-The reputation of Het Gooi has (perhaps forever) been marked by a popular television show called "Gooi Women" (Gooische Vrouwen), which follows the lives of four decadent women living in the area.
+The reputation of Het Gooi has (perhaps forever) been marked by the popular television show "Gooi Women" (Gooische Vrouwen), which follows the lives of four decadent women living in the area.

-People from the Gooi are known for the way they pronounce "r" at the end of syllables.
-The "r" in a word like "vier" is not rolled as it is in standard Dutch.
-It is pronounced almost like the American "r', so that "daardoor" sounds like "daawrwdoowrw".
-This is not the original local dialect, but a modern speech pattern of people who have moved to the Gooi from Amsterdam and elsewhere in the Randstad.
+People from the Gooi are known for how they pronounce "r" at the end of syllables.
+The "r" in a word like "vier" is not rolled as it is in Standard Dutch.
+It is pronounced almost like the American "r" and so that "daardoor" sounds like "daawrwdoowrw".
+That is not the original local dialect but a modern speech pattern of people who have moved to the Gooi from Amsterdam and elsewhere in the Randstad.
 Because so many people from the area of the Gooi appear on television, this manner of speech is influential throughout the country.